rhn/jazda/index.md

 - make a dedicated case
 - **make a complete package available for purchase**

-To motivate us to reach the goals, check out the [Bountysource](https://salt.bountysource.com/teams/jazda) and spread the word!

 Why start a new project?
 ------------------------

 Off-the-shelf bicycle computers are well made, but what if we want to see a real-time speed profile?
 Or log the track to SD card, or measure road shakiness, or ditch the batteries and go solar?

 Because the designs are closed, very little of this is possible.
-Apart from the seemingly dead [*Obico*](https://sourceforge.net/projects/obico/), which took the smartphone-like approach, there are no other bicycle designs. *Jazda* wants to plug that hole.
+Apart from the seemingly dead [*Obico*](https://sourceforge.net/projects/obico/), which took the smartphone-like approach, there are no other bicycle designs. *Jazda* wants to fill that void.

 [jazda]: media/svtplot.JPG "The bicycle screen showing current speed and speed/time plot"